 Reg A vs Reg D vs Reg CF what’s the difference

-The USA crowdfunding market is ranked 1st regionally and 2nd globally mainly thanks to adequate up-to-date regulation provided by the SEC.
-According to the Cambridge report, more than 70% of players consider the current legislative framework appropriate for their platform activities.
+The USA crowdfunding market is ranked first regionally and second globally, mainly thanks to adequate up-to-date regulation provided by the SEC.
+According to the Cambridge report, more than 70% of players consider the current legislative framework appropriate for their investment platform activities.

 And it’s a great indicator compared to other countries.